rachz18/CellCountingApplication/README.md

 3. Version 9.6 (R2019a) of MATLAB Runtime has been included in the package, and will be installed with the application.*

 4. Run 'MyAppInstaller_mcr.exe' and follow the prompts.
+It is recommended the application be installed on the Desktop.

 5. When the installation is complete, click 'Finish.'
 The application 'Cell_Counting.exe' is now ready for use.